cyrusbuilt/CySump/openhab/README.md

 > sudo apt install mosquitto mosquitto-clients
 ```

+## The following instructions are only necessary when TLS is enabled

 Next we need to generate the necessary SSL certificates that will be used for communication over TLS.
 There is a shell script in the tools directory that simplifies this process.
 Just run:

 ```bash